What Is An Integrator?¶

 A good approach is to bundle everything for your site including a theme and configuration into a sitepackage.

-Read the Sitepackage Tutorial to learn how to do this.
+Read the Sitepackage Tutorial (available since version 8.7) to learn how to do this.

 Or watch this 3 part video series from the official TYPO3 YouTube channel:

-While the already mentioned Sitepackage Tutorial teaches you the TypoScript you need to create a sitepackage, it is not a bad idea to get yourself a TypoScript introduction.
+While the already mentioned Sitepackage Tutorial (since v8.7) teaches you the TypoScript you need to create a sitepackage, it is not a bad idea to get yourself a TypoScript introduction.

 TypoScript in 45 Minutes guides you through the basics of TypoScript.